 Thirty-one percent or more of your grade for the course is based on your development of these specimen collection skills, using a tally documentation of successful, unaided collections.
-To complete the course, you must document a minimum of ten (10) successful venipunctures and five (5) successful skin punctures (finger sticks).
+To complete the MLTC 1503 Principles of Phlebotomy course, you must document a minimum of ten (10) successful venipunctures and five (5) successful skin punctures (finger sticks).
 Venipuncture collections may be either syringe or vacuum system.
-If you have access to a training arm, it is suggested that you do practice sticking.
+If you have access to a training arm, it is suggested that you use it to practice.

-Upon successful completion of the Phlebotomy course with a 78% or more and a recommendation from your Cooperative Lab instructor(s), you may be enrolled in the phlebotomy clinical practicum if you so choose.
-Notification of Program Director is required.
+Upon successful completion of the Phlebotomy course with a 78% or more and a recommendation from your Cooperative Lab instructor(s) 2+ or greater on your evaluations, you may be enrolled in the phlebotomy clinical practicum if you so choose.

+A formal request to the Program Director is required.
 The Program Director will enroll you in the Clinical Practicum if eligible.
 Upon successful completion of the clinical practicum you are eligible to take a national phlebotomy certification exam.
 Certification is NOT required for the MLT program, only the eligibility to become certified.